guidance-ai/guidance/README.md

 > _Where there is no guidance, a model fails, but in an abundance of instructions there is safety._
 _\- <a href="notebooks/proverb.ipynb">GPT 11:14</a>_

 <b>Guidance</b> is a language / tool to control language models by _specifying_ output structure, and guiding generation according to it.
 Rather than traditional prompting or chaining, guidance programs allow you to interleave generation, prompting, and logical control into a single continuous flow matching how the language model actually processes the text.
-For example, consider this prompt:
+For example, consider this program:

 ```python
 import guidance